-- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a Code of conduct and/or an AUP, which covers acceptable use of technology. - Ensure that suitable and appropriate filtering and monitoring systems are in place. - Work with technical staff to monitor the safety and security of school systems and networks. - Ensure that online safety is embedded within a progressive whole school curriculum, which enables all pupils to develop an age-appropriate understanding of online safety. - Support the Designated Safeguarding Lead by ensuring they have sufficient time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the school community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology.
-Audit and evaluate online safety practice to identify strengths and areas for improvement.
+- Create a whole setting culture that incorporates online safety throughout all elements of St Peter's School life. - Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Implement appropriate and up-to-date policies regarding online safety which addresses the acceptable use of technology, peer on peer abuse, use of social media and mobile technology. - Work with technical staff and IT support 'Think Big' to ensure that suitable and appropriate filtering and monitoring systems are in place. - Support the DSL and any deputies by ensuring they have enough time and resources to carry out their responsibilities. - Ensure robust reporting channels are in place for the whole community to access regarding online safety concerns. - Undertake appropriate risk assessments regarding the safe use of technology on site. - Audit and evaluate online safety practice to identify strengths and areas for improvement.